pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ---

-**NOTE 1**: A sample having a high probability of being in the target distribution simply means that it is from a high-density region of the target distribution.
-For example, if the target distribution is a normal distribution, samples corresponding to points near the mean are from a higher-density region than samples corresponding to points further away in the tails; the former have a higher probability of being in the given normal distribution than the latter.
+**NOTE 1**: A sample having a high probability of being in the target distribution simply means that it is from a high-probability-mass region of the target distribution.
+For example, if the target distribution is a normal distribution, samples corresponding to points near the mean are from a higher-probability-mass region than samples corresponding to points further away in the tails; the former have a higher probability of being in the given normal distribution than the latter.

 **NOTE 2**: Seeking more higher-probability samples does not preclude the inclusion of lower-probability samples; indeed, for an accurate estimation of the target distribution, we need all kinds of samples.
 But the proportion of each kind of sample taken corresponds to its probability with respect to the distribution; we want to sample more higher-probability samples in proportion to how relatively high their probabilities are, while sampling lower-probability samples more occasionally, also in proportion to how relatively low their probabilities are.